-Option A: Current State Fragmentation persists with lack of scale, stimulus or drive for reform increasing frustration amongst partner organisations and no compelling rationale or offer for devolution Option B: Transform the current state Fragmentation persists with lack of scale, stimulus or drive for reform increasing frustration amongst partner organisations and no compelling rationale or offer for devolution, requiring greater creativity to secure additional capacity and change Staff morale will suffer due to feeling of stagnation and frustration if ambition is not realised Option C: Stronger Somerset Significant reform agenda based on invest to save model provides scale, stimulus and incentive for resetting relationships and driving through reform Greater potential engagement with stakeholders in governance structure Sufficient scale but with additional flex for each unitary Option D: One Somerset Change creates a platform for improvement Current One Somerset documentation doesn't include reform agenda and previous track record is not strong Significant scale of unitary improves platform b.
+Rationale Option A: Current State Fragmentation persists with lack of scale, stimulus or drive for reform increasing frustration amongst partner organisations and no compelling rationale or offer for devolution Option B: Transform the current state Fragmentation persists with lack of scale, stimulus or drive for reform increasing frustration amongst partner organisations and no compelling rationale or offer for devolution, requiring greater creativity to secure additional capacity and change Staff morale will suffer due to feeling of stagnation and frustration if ambition is not realised Option C: Stronger Somerset Significant reform agenda based on invest to save model provides scale, stimulus and incentive for resetting relationships and driving through reform Greater potential engagement with stakeholders in governance structure Sufficient scale but with additional flex for each unitary Option D: One Somerset Change creates a platform for improvement Current One Somerset documentation doesn't include reform agenda and previous track record is not strong Significant scale of unitary improves platform b.
 Economic - Option B further detail

 For Option B Direct

-Leadership and Enabling
+Readership and Enabling

-Services costs and benefits
+Pervices costs and

-The included, with no social
+Penefits are included, with

-care
+To social care

-transformation taking
+Coansformation taking

-Diace.
+place.